PredM/MSCRED-Deep-Autoencoder-Anomaly-Detection/README.md

 # MSCRED Anomaly Detection
 The following section gives an overview of the packages, directories and included Python scripts in this repository.
+The repo re-implemented [MSCRED Anomaly Detection](https://arxiv.org/abs/1811.08055) for research purposes and applied it to the data set of a [Fischertechnik
+Factory Model](https://www.wi2.uni-trier.de/shared/publications/2019_KleinBergmann_Predictive_Maintenance_data_generation_machine_learning.pdf).
+The repo is used to investigate the integration of expert knowledge into the model and to use the output for knowledge-based diagnosis / root-cause analysis.

 ## Code